23W-INCO/py-datavis-Zyelixify/README.md

 The data was then filtered to only include basic patient demographics data and not diving into their full medical history.
 As an example use-case, visualization of the patients' age groups and genders are shown in a diverging stacked-bar chart, which highlights the exact number of patients in each group/of which gender in a tooltip when hovering over the bars - with the ability to manipulate the chart by adding simple patient records into the dataset.

 ## Getting Started
+This project can be launched quickly and easily using GitHub Codespaces.

 ### Prerequisites
 - Python 3.8 or higher